-Narrative Summary to Summary Compensation Table and Grants of Plan-Based Awards in 2017 Table
+Narrative Description of Summary Compensation Table and Grants of Plan-Based Awards Table

-The material terms of our named executive officers' annual compensation, including base salaries, cash incentive plan, time-based RSUs, stock options and Long-Term Incentive Plan PSUs and the explanations of the amounts of salary, cash incentives, and equity values in proportion to total compensation are described under "Compensation Discussion and Analysis" in this proxy statement.
+The material terms of our named executive officers' annual compensation, including base salaries, cash incentive plan, timebased RSUs, stock options and Long-Term Incentive Plan PSUs and the explanations of the amounts of salary, cash incentives, and equity values in proportion to total compensation are described under "Compensation Discussion and Analysis" in this proxy statement.

-As discussed in greater detail in "Compensation Discussion and Analysis" in this proxy statement, the 2017 non-equity incentive awards were granted pursuant to the Fiscal 2017 Corporate Bonus Plan, with amounts to be earned based on the achievement of certain financial targets.
-In fiscal 2017, our financial performance during fiscal 2017 exceeded our expectations with respect to two of the three metrics under the bonus plan, which resulted in a cumulative level of performance under the plan of 115%.
-Mr. Ainsworth, Ms. Jarrett and Mr. Tcherevik earned a pro-rated bonus payout based on their dates of hire.
-Mr. Abkemeier's employment terminated prior to the end of fiscal 2017 and, therefore, he was not eligible for a bonus payout.
+As discussed in greater detail in "Compensation Discussion and Analysis" in this proxy statement, the 2018 non-equity incentive awards were granted pursuant to the Fiscal 2018 Corporate Bonus Plan, with amounts to be earned based on the achievement of certain financial targets.
+In fiscal 2018, we exceeded the target level of performance under our bonus plan with respect to both the non-GAAP operating income metric and the adjusted free cash flow metric, but failed to meet the threshold level of performance under the non-GAAP revenue metric, which resulted in an overall payout percentage of 62% with respect to the annual cash bonus.

-As discussed in greater detail in "Compensation Discussion and Analysis" in this proxy statement, the PSUs awarded under the Long-Term Incentive Plan will be earned based on the results achieved during the three year performance period as determined following our 2019 fiscal year, contingent upon each named executive officer's continued service.
+As discussed in greater detail in "Compensation Discussion and Analysis" in this proxy statement, the PSUs awarded under the Long-Term Incentive Plan will be earned based on the results achieved during the three year performance period as determined following our 2020 fiscal year, contingent upon each named executive officer's continued service.

-Except as stated in Note 3, the RSUs granted to our named executive officers in 2017 vest in equal installments every six months over three years, subject to continued employment.
+Except as stated in Note 3, the RSUs granted to our named executive officers in 2018 vest in equal installments every six months over three years, subject to continued employment.
 There is no purchase price associated with performance share or RSU awards.
-The stock options granted to our named executive officers in 2017 vest in equal installments every six months over four years, subject to continued employment.
+The stock options granted to our named executive officers in 2018 vest in equal installments every six months over four years, subject to continued employment.
 The stock options have an exercise price equal to the closing price of our common stock on the date of grant.